graphicintuitions/graphic-intuitions/src/pages/blog/why-is-a-crm-so-important.md

 \--

 Businesses are now expected to maintain a holistic customer experience that makes the buying process easy.
 This is hard to do if there is any disconnect between your sales, marketing, and customer support teams.
 By having a centralized system that can manage all of this, it greatly improves both internal and customer communications.

+Many managers get scared by the thought of implementing a CRM.
+That's where we come in.
+We are a [HubSpot Agency Partner](https://www.graphicintuitions.com/blog/gi-is-a-hubspot-agency-partner/), which means we work with you to set up and implement the right solutions for your business using an intuitive system that is easy for your team to maintain.
+[Contact us](https://www.graphicintuitions.com/contact) to see if HubSpot is the right solution for you.